-Just to recap; Keswick is our pick for the best town to stay in thanks to its restaurants, bars, attractions and activities.
-Its also where you’ll find our pick for the best hotel in the Lake District, the Skiddaw Hotel Keswick.
+Just to recap; Keswick is my pick for the best town to stay in thanks to its restaurants, bars, attractions and activities.
+Its also where you’ll find my pick for the best hotel in the Lake District, the Skiddaw Hotel Keswick.

 My recommendation for the best hostel is YHA Grasmere Butharlyp Howe because of its central location in Grasmere close to peaks and valleys, cafes and shops.

 If you’re still not sure where to stay, check out this guide on Lake District hotels and hostels for more inspiration.